-Tutorial on how to install DaVinci Resolve Linux 16 Or 15 free on Ubuntu 19.04, Linux Mint, Debian or CentOS using command line terminal tool… Note– It is not an open source software but free to download and use…
+Tutorial on how to install DaVinci Resolve Linux 16 Or 15 free or the latest version on Ubuntu, Linux Mint, Debian, or CentOS using the command line terminal tool… Note– It is not an open source software but free to download and use…

-DaVinci Resolve Linux is a free software also known as Da Vinci’s colour grading software.
+DaVinci Resolve Linux is a free software also known as Da Vinci’s color grading software.
 It is available in two versions DaVinci Resolve and DaVinci Resolve studio.
-This free tool is a collection of functions that combines video editing, colour grading, audio post, and video effects to help editors, assistants, colourists, Visual effects and sound designers perform various project processing operations.
+This free tool is a collection of functions that combines video editing, color grading, audio post, and video effects to help editors, assistants, colorists, Visual effects, and sound designers perform various project processing operations.
 The new version of DaVinci Resolve has built-in new Fusion visual effects and dynamic graphics.
-It also has powerful multi-camera editing, Facial Recognition, Custom Timeline Settings, Speed Warp Retiming, Image Stabilization, Frame.io Integration, Tape Style Audio Scrubbing, Advanced trimming and other functions.
-DaVinci Resolve is not only available for Linux but also for Windows and MacOS.
+It also has powerful multi-camera editing, Facial Recognition, Custom Timeline Settings, Speed Warp Retiming, Image Stabilization, Frame.io Integration, Tape Style Audio Scrubbing, Advanced trimming, and other functions.
+DaVinci Resolve is not only available for Linux but also for Windows and macOS.

-DaVinci Resolve 15 Linux system requirements can be found here in Configuration PDF file.
-Also, make sure that you have Nvidia graphics card and its driver or AMD’s are installed.
-Since, this software requires high system configuration to perform video editing, colour grading and other high tasks.
+DaVinci Resolve 15 Linux system requirements can be found here in the Configuration PDF file.
+Also, make sure that you have an Nvidia graphics card and that its driver or AMD’s installed.
+Since, this software requires high system configuration to perform video editing, color grading, and other high tasks.

 Steps to install DaVinci Resolve Linux on Ubuntu/Debian/Linux Mint or Elementary OS

 The steps given below to install this DaVinci Resolve professional video editing software will same for older versions of Ubuntu such as Ubuntu 22.04, 20.04,18.04, 17.04, 16.04 LTS, 14.04 LTS.